 The little stingray haven of Gibbs Cay is the single most popular destination for cruises departing from Grand Turk, and for good reason.

-This island is tiny and uninhabited and found a few miles off the east coast of Grand Turk.
-The cay features an exquisite beach on its west coast, yet this beach isn’t its only claim to fame.
+This island is tiny and uninhabited and is found a few miles off the east coast of Grand Turk.
+The cay features an exquisite beach on its west coast, yet this beach is not its only claim to fame.

-When a boat approaches the Gibbs Cay, friendly southern brown stingrays flock to greet the vessel, and freely interact with people.
-You’ll be able to see and snorkel with the stingrays – an all-too-rare chance to see large marine wildlife close-up in its natural habitat.
+When a boat approaches Gibbs Cay, friendly southern brown stingrays flock to greet the vessel, and freely interact with people.
+You’ll be able to see and snorkel with the stingrays—an all-too-rare chance to see large marine wildlife close-up in its natural habitat.

-Most boat excursions to Gibbs Cay also stop at some of the excellent snorkelling sites in the area, so tours to the cay are usually multi-activity and will appeal to all ages.
+Most boat excursions to Gibbs Cay also stop at some of the excellent snorkeling sites in the area, so tours to the cay are usually multi-activity and will appeal to all ages.

-During the January to April winter months, you may be able to have the unforgettable experience of snorkelling with migrating humpback whales.
+During the January to April winter months, you may be able to have the unforgettable experience of snorkeling with migrating humpback whales.
 There’s no guarantee of an in-water encounter, yet it will be unforgettable if it does occur.
-If you’d like the best possible chance of a snorkelling encounter, a private or small group cruise will be the better choice.
+If you’d like the best possible chance of a snorkeling encounter, a private or small group cruise will be the better choice.

 As is the case with most activities on Grand Turk, cruise ship guests have the option of either booking an activity or adventure as a “shore excursion” through their cruise line, or reserving on their own with a local tour business.

-As may be expected, it is simpler and easier to book a tour that resold by the cruise line.
-Due to the higher crowd density, the activities offered through the cruise lines are typically less expensive per-person than if you reserve separately.
+As may be expected, it is simpler and easier to book a tour that is sold by the cruise line.
+Due to the higher crowd density, the activities offered through the cruise lines are typically less expensive per person than if you reserve separately.
 In either case, local businesses work with ship schedules to get you back in time for your cruise ship departure.

 If you’re arriving by cruise ship, book private tours in advance to ensure a spot.
 If you’re an overnight visitor, you’ll want to work around the cruise schedules for the best experience.
 Keep in mind that there are relatively few overnight visitors to the island, and boat trip availability may be limited when a cruise ship is in port.